The Structure of the Majorana Clifford Group: Majorana Strings

-where we also identified the symmetric function $f(v, v') = f(v', v)$:
+where we also identified the symmetric function

-Both expressions $\zeta(v,v')$ and $f(v,v')$ involve a new symmetric\footnote{Analogous matrices over fields of higher order are actually skew-symmetric, but for $\F$ this makes no difference.} matrix $\symp$ which arises in the derivation as the sum of $\sympL$ and its transpose $\sympU$:
+Both expressions $\zeta(v,v')$ and $f(v,v')$ involve a new symmetric\footnote{Analogous matrices over fields of higher order (corresponding to qudits with $d > 2$ prime) are actually skew-symmetric, but for $\F$ this makes no difference.} matrix $\symp$ which arises in the derivation as the sum of $\sympL$ and its transpose $\sympU$:

 Here $I^c$ denotes the \emph{matrix complement} of the identity.

 \begin{definition}[Complement] For any $n \times m$ matrix $A$ over $\F$, we define its \emph{matrix complement} $A^c$ as the matrix one gets when exchanging $0 \leftrightarrow 1$.
 This is equivalent to writing